ws-kj/Orphic/README.md

 * Make sure your system has rust and cargo.
 * `cargo install orphic`
 * Orphic requires the `OPENAI_API_KEY` environment variable to be set.
 You can generate one [here](https://openai.com/).
+* If you have access to GPT-4, you can set the `ORPHIC_USE_GPT4` environment variable, which will use GPT-4 instead of GPT-3.5.

 ### Usage
 Orphic is designed to be used like you would use any other CLI tool.